Pixelguru26/Java-Turtle/README.md

 ## Basic Usage

-Once installed, basic turtle setup looks like this:
+Once included in a project, either as a package or a compiled jar, basic turtle setup looks like this:

 	import Turtle.*; // import all components of the turtle library